shimat/opencv_dependency/README.md

 # opencv_dependency
-Rust code snippet to create an OpenCV dependency graph as DOT (Graphviz)
+Rust code snippet to create a dependency graph of OpenCV modules as DOT (Graphviz)

 ```dot
 digraph "OpenCV Dependencies" {